mrtzdev/payload-next-shadcn/README.md

 ## Pages Collection

-All pages are layout builder enabled so you can generate unique layouts for each page using layout-building blocks, see Layout Builder for more details.
-Pages are also draft-enabled so you can preview them before publishing them to your website.
+All pages are layout builder enabled so you can generate unique layouts for each page using layout-building blocks, see Layout Blocks for more details.
+Pages are also draft-enabled so you can live preview them before publishing them to your website.

 Config Pages: [/src/collections/Pages.ts](https://github.com/mrtzdev/payload-next-shadcn/blob/main/src/collections/Pages.ts)

+**Page Slug:** The Slug Field is used for the dynamic routes in src/app/(frontend)/[slug] ( Next.js App router frontend ).
+The slug field is required and has to be unique ( Payload CMS Backend > Page ).
+A simple hook function generates a valid slug on save.
+For example: My Page Title saved as my-page-title.

+**Home Page:** Use the slug "home" for the start page of your website / .

 ## Layout Blocks